 LeeVonn Alley, adjunct faculty

 Jeff Thielen, adjunct faculty

 Credit Classes and Registration

-Note: Students cannot register for classes until they have received an acceptance letter from the office of Health and Public Services.
-Once this letter has been received, students can contact Registration at 531-622-5231 or call Kelli Grammer directly at 531-622-4791.
+- Register for classes - Students cannot register for classes until they have received an acceptance letter from the office of Health and Public Services.
+Once this letter has been received, students can contact Registration at 531-MCC-5231 or call Kelli Grammer directly at 531-MCC-4791.